-Perhaps, ironically, it might not have survived so well if its “career” had not been cut tragically short like the life its owner, Joseph Stertz.
+Perhaps, ironically, it might not have survived so well if its “career” had not been cut tragically short like the life of its owner, Joseph Stertz.
 Joe was foreman of “Camp 5” of Simpson’s Logging Company.
 In 1915, at 41 years old, he, along with 3 other employees, was killed by a disgruntled former employee (Story here).
 Up until that fateful incident, Joe appears to have lived a rich life, as the following family photos attest.

 Camp 5 workers on push car, with wrapped instruments (date unknown)

-Joe is third from left, with his right hand holding what might be the cello seen in previous image?
+Joe is third from left, with his right hand holding what might be the cello seen in the previous image?
 It doesn’t appear to be the harp guitar – though the family imagines that all the inclement weather, exemplified in this photo, explains the water damage on the harp guitar’s label.
 Luckily for us, Joe kept it safe enough all those years so that it is still perfectly legible, Knutsen signature and all!

-Robert Workman, grandson of Joe Stertz, via Joe’s daughter Lucile (the middle child), current custodian of the family heirloom (he received it after the death of his uncle Joe about 1990).
+Robert Workman, grandson of Joe Stertz, via Joe’s daughter Lucile (the middle child), the current custodian of the family heirloom (he received it after the death of his uncle Joe about 1990).